Meeting i3wm: A Choice for Productivity

 Installing i3wm

-After installation, log out and select the i3 session from the login screen.
-At first launch, a window will appear asking whether to create a configuration file and set up the mod key.
-The mod key is typically set as Alt (Mod1) or the Windows key (Mod4).
+After installation, log out and select the i3 session from the login screen to start i3.
+At first launch, a setup wizard automatically appears asking whether to create a configuration file (~/.config/i3/config) and to set up the mod key.
+The mod key is the core modifier key used in all i3 shortcuts.
+You typically choose between Alt (Mod1) or the Windows/Super key (Mod4).
+Personally, I recommend the Windows key (Mod4) because the Alt key is already used by many applications for shortcuts, which can cause conflicts.

 i3wm first run screen